Instructor: Angela Houser

-- Learn how to find, evaluate, and use information for academic research, professional development, and decision making in a democratic culture.
+- Learn how to find, evaluate, and use information for academic research, professional development, and decision making.

 - Learn effective searching and evaluation techniques for internet resources and various educational subscription databases.

-- Learn how to incorporate educational resources into classroom instruction, student assignments, and professional development.
+- Learn how to incorporate educational resources into classroom instruction and student assignments.